fouric/cl-termbox/README.md

 Disclaimer
 ----------

-Although Termbox itself is relatively stable, cl-termbox is still undergoing API changes as I transition the code from a C-like model to a more Lispy form.
+Although Termbox itself is relatively stable, cl-termbox is still undergoing API changes as I get things fleshed out.
 If you want to build any stable application with cl-termbox, then I recommend waiting a few weeks until the API is a bit more stable.
+Additionally, this wrapper is very thin; if you want something with Lispy exceptions and type conversion, then you might want to check out the `tb` package of [cl-termbox-extras](https://github.com/fouric/cl-termbox-extras).

 Instructions
 ------------